List of The Idolmaster characters: Third Entertainment Division

 A daughter of a wealthy family business owner, she has a mature composture for her age, capable of behaving well and politely.
 She is a member of Totokira Gakuen in the original Cinderella Girls anime.

-Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for eleven weeks and topped at #12 on November 30.
+Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for eleven weeks and topped at No. 12 on November 30.